Liens can take most of your personal injury settlement before you see a dime. Here’s what you can do to keep more of your injury compensation.

 “[T]he United States has the right to recover or collect from a third party the reasonable charges of care or services so furnished or paid for to the extent that the recipient or provider of the care or services would be eligible to receive payment for such care or services from such third party if the care or services had not been furnished or paid for by a department or agency of the United States.”

 If you were injured and don’t have insurance, you still need medical care even when you don’t have the money to pay for treatment.
 You may have bills from the hospital, emergency services, the doctors, and ongoing medical bills for treatments and therapy.

 Emergency medical treatment cannot be denied regardless of your ability to pay.
 Once your condition is stable, meaning no longer life-threatening, the hospital and doctor have a right to refuse further services unless you make payment arrangements.

 The medical provider may be willing to continue your treatment and wait to be paid if you or your injury attorney agree to provide a Letter of Protection, or LOP.
 This is a signed agreement stating you will pay the health care provider after your case settles.

 The Letter of Protection is a contract between you and the health care provider.
 If you fail to honor that contract, the provider has the right to sue you.
 If that happens, you may be responsible not only for the money you owe them but also for their attorney’s fees and court costs.

 State Lien Laws

 States give health care providers these financial protections as a matter of public policy.
-Without some sort of a guarantee of payment, many providers would refuse to treat patients.
+Without some guarantee of payment, many providers would refuse to treat patients.
 At a minimum, state lien laws help assure that injury victims will be stabilized before leaving the hospital.

-Your private health insurance company may also have the right to place a lien on your personal injury compensation.
-If your insurance paid some or all of your medical bills prior to settling your claim, you’ll probably have to reimburse them from your settlement proceeds.
+Your private health insurance company may also have the right to place a lien on your injury compensation.
+If your health insurance paid some or all of your medical bills before your claim is settled, you’ll probably have to reimburse them from your settlement proceeds.

 PIP and UIM Coverage